Lucky Stars: The original trilogy

-The first three films were the most successful, directed by and starring Sammo Hung as one of the gang of Lucky Stars, and featuring supporting roles and cameos from a variety of Hong Kong film stars, notably his Peking Opera School "brothers", Jackie Chan and Yuen Biao, as well as stars such as Andy Lau, Michelle Yeoh and Rosamund Kwan.
+The first three films were the most successful, directed by and starring Sammo Hung as "Kidstuff", one of the gang of Lucky Stars, and featuring supporting roles and cameos from a variety of Hong Kong film stars, notably his Peking Opera School "brothers", Jackie Chan and Yuen Biao, as well as stars such as Andy Lau, Michelle Yeoh and Rosamund Kwan.

 The first film was Winners and Sinners (1983).
 The Chinese title, Five Lucky Stars, was chosen because it was evocative of the Seven Little Fortunes (a.k.a.
 "The Lucky Seven"), the performance troupe at the Peking Opera School "The China Drama Academy".

 Hung got the idea for the plot from watching an old TV show, in which a group of police officers from different backgrounds worked together, each using their own particular skills.
 By giving the characters humorous and disparate backgrounds, he hoped to make an entertaining film.

 The original quintet of Lucky Stars in Winners and Sinners consisted of Sammo Hung, Richard Ng, Charlie Chin, Stanley Fung and John Shum.

 In the second film, My Lucky Stars (1985), Shum was replaced by Eric Tsang.

 In the third film, Twinkle, Twinkle Lucky Stars (1985), Chin played a cameo wherein he handed over the reins to his Shaolin monk cousin, played by Michael Miu.
 Shum returned in a supporting role.